Most Rhodochrosite is from the Capillitas Mine, Andalgalá, Catamarca, Argentina. Though there is some beautiful material from Colorado too.

 Rhodochrosite was approved as the official state mineral of Colorado by the state representatives and senators and signed by the governor on April 17, 2002.

 Rhodochrosite is said to be a stone of love.
-Rhodochrosite jewelry stones sooth the heart and comforts the soul.
-It is said to combat anxiety and stress.
+Rhodochrosite jewelry stones sooth the heart and comfort the soul.
+Rhodochrosite is also said to combat anxiety and stress.